Sumitwarrior7/Algo-Visualizer/README.md

-# Algorithm Visualizer
+# Path Finder

-Algorithm Visualizer is a project that helps in visualizing certain graph algorithms like Dijkstra, BFS, etc. This visualization can aid in understanding how these algorithms work step by step.
+Path Finder is a project that helps in visualizing certain graph algorithms like Dijkstra, BFS, etc. This visualization can aid in understanding how these algorithms work step by step.

 ## Features